This blog may contain affiliate links. Read our disclosure policy for more info.

 A beautiful coastal city, Puntarenas is the capital of the province of Puntarenas and is a popular stop for travelers in Costa Rica.
 The name means “sandy point” – perfectly describing this sliver of land and beach that stretches into the Gulf of Nicoya, directly across from the Nicoya Peninsula.

-About 95 km (59 miles) West of San Jose, Puntarenas is an easily accessible jump-off spot for lots of different activities, making it a good home base for your Costa Rican adventures.
+One of the aspects I love is that about 95 km (59 miles) West of San Jose, Puntarenas you’ll find an easily accessible jump-off spot for lots of different activities, making it a good home base for your Costa Rican adventures.
 There are also lots of awesome things to do in Puntarenas city itself, from art galleries and markets to aquariums and great bars and restaurants along the long Paseo de los Turistas (tourists boulevard).

 However, the city is a port of call for cruise ships, so it can sometimes get a bit busy, which is where our list of Puntarenas activities comes in extra handy.
-Keep reading to check out the 12 Best Things to do in Puntarenas, from relaxing at waterfalls and island hopping to skydiving and cruising with crocodiles!
+Keep reading to check out the 12 best things to do in Puntarenas, from relaxing at waterfalls and island hopping to skydiving and cruising with crocodiles!
+You’re sure to fall in love with this city as I have!

 Things to do in Puntarenas, Costa Rica